samply/directory_sync_service/README.md

 Directory sync will not run.
 Contact [Directory admin](directory@helpdesk.bbmri-eric.eu) to get login credentials.

 DS_DIRECTORY_DEFAULT_COLLECTION_ID is not mandatory, but you will need to specify it if your ETL does not assign Directory collection IDs to specimens.

+If you set DS_DIRECTORY_ALLOW_STAR_MODEL to 'True', then the star model summary information for your data will be generated and sent to the Directory.
+You are advised to talk to your local data protection group before doing this.

 If DS_TIMER_CRON is not specified, Directory sync will be executed once, and then the process will terminate.